Where the Action Is: Background

 Linda Scott and Steve Alaimo, regulars on the show, pictured in 1966.

 The show was hosted by Linda Scott and Steve Alaimo, who sang numbers between guest performances.
-Ms. Scott had a few hit singles as a teenager in the early 1960s; she was only 20 when "Action" premiered.
+Scott had a few hit singles as a teenager in the early 1960s; she was only 20 when "Action" premiered.
 Also appearing were Keith Allison (a Paul McCartney look-alike who later became a member of Paul Revere and the Raiders) and Laura Nyro.
-Typically, the show featured two or three performers lip-synching their recent hits with a bunch of teenagers clapping and swaying in the background, and a dance segment featuring the Action dancers.
+Typically, the show featured two or three performers lip-synching their recent hits in front of a audience of teenagers, and a dance segment featuring the Action dancers.
 There would occasionally be an interview segment.
 A few episodes featured only one performer, such as Herman's Hermits or James Brown.

 Originally intended as a summer replacement and broadcast at 2 P.M.
-EDT, the show was successful enough for it to continue throughout the 1965–66 TV season, with a change in time period to 4:30 P.M.
+EDT, the show was successful enough for it to continue throughout the 1965–66 television season, with a change in time period to 4:30 P.M.
 Eastern time following the horror soap opera Dark Shadows.
 Both programs attracted a young audience who watched the shows after school.
 It was in black and white.

-The show's theme song, "Action", became a hit single for Freddy "Boom Boom" Cannon, peaking on the charts (#13) in September 1965.
+The show's theme song, "Action", became a hit single for Freddy "Boom Boom" Cannon, peaking on the charts at number thirteen in September 1965.
 Most of these black-and-white telecasts were taped at various locales in Southern California.
 A handful of segments were taped elsewhere around the US.
 The theme song was written by Steve Venet and Tommy Boyce.
 Later, Boyce co-wrote songs for The Monkees.